casper-network/docs-archive/glossary/S.rst

 Safe
 ^^^^
 When a protocol is provably safe, it means that all the participating nodes will make the same decision and continue to produce blocks at some interval.
-Also, see `Correct-by-construction <C.html#correct-by-construction>`_.
+Also, see `CBC <C.html#cbc>`_.

 Secret key
 ^^^^^^^^^^